opensciences/opensciences.github.io/ssj/researchproducts.md

 task.
 The premise of SSJ is that _each of those products are worth reviewing and sharing_.

-## List of Product
+## List of Products

 A (partial) list of research products follows.
-Note that an SSJ submission contains one or more of the following:
+Note that an SSJ submission contains one or more of the following.
+Feel free to write papers about other kinds of products.

 1.  _Motivational statements_ or reports or challenge
     statements or lists of open issues that prompt an